askedrelic/journal/README.markdown

 #Journal

-Simple Python CLI tool help with keeping a journal for work, personal, or any reason really!
+Journal is a Python command line tool to help with keeping a journal for work, personal, or any reason really!
 Inspired by Peter Lyons' [article](http://peterlyons.com/leveling_up.html) on career development, my own experiences, and too much free time.

 Requires

-* Python 2.6 or greater (probably)
+* Python (Tested on Python 2.5, 2.6, 2.7)

 Related: